 Why Is Test Automation Necessary for Test Coverage?

-With automated testing, development teams can improve the quality of test coverage to cover more product features.
+With automated testing, development teams can improve the quality of test coverage in software testing to cover more product features.
 Thanks to automated test cases, QA engineers can spend more time creating high-quality test cases.
 Furthermore, QA teams can use test automation to ensure test coverage across every development phase.
 This enables early detection and resolution of product issues (before they cascade into critical bugs).

 Additionally, test automation provides benefits like:

 - Improved test coverage, which covers the scope of the automated test cases.

 - Reusability (or replication) of existing test cases for other use cases.

 - Real-time feedback and analysis, which provides instant reporting of defects, thus creating a real-time feedback mechanism between developers and testing professionals.

 - Eliminates human or manual errors, as automated testing can execute precise steps even in complex testing environments.

 Among the latest trends in test coverage, AI-aided test automation tools can elevate test coverage to the next level.
 Using self-improving machine learning, these tools can learn more about the target application and gradually improve their test coverage.

 Why ACCELQ Is the Best Platform for Test Coverage